rhwvu/stock-data-puller/README.md

 - [X] Allow user to edit a config file to set defaults
 - [x] Pulls income statement, balance sheet, and cash flow for the company
 - [x] Puts into a data.xlsx Excel file to be read by other Excel files (such as one for a DCF)
-- [ ] Figure out how to append data to an existing Excel file instead of making a new one and overwriting it
+- [ ] Probably append data to an existing Excel file instead of making a new one and overwriting it
 - [ ] Scrape WACC and Yahoo Finance analyst numbers (currently just opens the websites to be manually grabbed)
+- [ ] Allow for more expense names as needed
+- [ ] Possibly change the way companies with less than 4 years of Yahoo finances are put into Excel